Skip to content

 Convenience Method: produce

-The produce method pushes to a specific topic without creating a separate Queue instance:
+The produce method pushes to a specific topic without creating a separate Queue instance.
+It also returns the Job:

 ruby